Co-Design of Soft Gripper with Neural Physics: Experiment Setup and Results

 \subsection{Simulation Experiments}

 We first generated data to train the neural network surrogate.
 To ensure that the surrogate model accurately captured the underlying physics simulation, we sampled 50 random grasp poses for each object.
 For each pose, we further sampled 50 distinct stiffness values, resulting in approximately 80,000 valid data points (excluding samples where pose initialization fails).
 Data generation was executed on a server equipped with four 3090 GPUs and takes roughly one day to complete.

-We evaluated the success rate (SR) of the grasping task on different objects.
-After grasping, a downward disturbance force of 500 N was applied to the object.
-A grasp was considered successful if the object was lifted and remained securely held by the gripper throughout the evaluation period, specifically, no ground collision, the object maintained contact with the gripper, and the object's body experienced non-zero force feedback.
+We evaluated the success rate (SR) of grasping tasks on different objects.
+After grasping, a downward disturbance impulse of 0.1 N$\cdot$s was applied to the object.
+A successful grasp was defined as the object being lifted and remaining securely held by the gripper: no ground collision, the object maintained contact with the gripper, and the object's body experienced non-zero force feedback.
 Success was determined over 850 frames recorded at 4000 fps.